Catania Sicily, Italy Travel Guide

 Specific services for visual or hearing impairments are limited in public transport or attractions.
 Using apps, personal assistance, or specialized tour operators is an option.

-Consult specific disability travel blogs or organizations focused on accessible travel in Italy for current information and practical tips.
+Consult specific disability travel blogs or organizations focused regarding travel for people with disabilities in Italy for current information and practical tips.

 While challenges exist, researching specific locations and contacting venues directly prior to your visit assists in navigating Catania effectively.
-Patience and planning are essential.
+Patience plus preparation are essential.

 Further insights for a complete and informed experience in Catania.